Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Related Work

 Another approach to improving computational tractability is the use of Benders' decomposition.
 This method has been deployed for transmission expansion planning in many studies \cite{bender_tep2, bender_tep3, bender_tep4}.
-In \cite{bender_gep}, Benders' decomposition is applied to generation expansion planning, however it still relies on a heuristic, genetic algorithm, and thus inherits those intrinsic issues.
+In \cite{bender_gep}, Benders' decomposition is applied to generation expansion planning, however, it still relies on a heuristic, genetic algorithm, and thus inherits those intrinsic issues.
 In general, Benders' decomposition has been applied to generation expansion much less than transmission expansion.

-A number of open-source generation expansion packages have been developed, allowing users to solve generation or transmission expansion planning without performing modeling themselves.
+Several open-source generation expansion packages have been developed, allowing users to solve generation or transmission expansion planning without performing modeling themselves.
 These include Gridpath \cite{gridpath}, GenX \cite{genx}, and ReEDS \cite{reeds}.
 These packages vary in terms of solving MILP vs LP, clustered vs non-clustered, and level of unit commitment detail.
 Some even allow users to choose which of these detail levels is used in unit commitment.
 However, even where these packages permit generator-level integer unit commitment modeling, no steps are taken to improve computational tractability therein, and thus are severely compromised in their ability to be applied to any significant number of time periods.

-This work closely follows Energy + Environmental Economics' (E3) RESOLVE model, in terms of operational and planning requirements \cite{RESOLVE}.
+This work closely follows Energy + Environmental Economics' (E3) RESOLVE model's data and general composition \cite{RESOLVE}.
+The RESOLVE model is used by California Public Utilities Commission to perform integrated resource planning in order to meet California's long-term energy policy goals.
 However, the RESOLVE model presents a linearized, clustered version of unit commitment, in which units are clustered by similar technology and scheduled linearly within these clusters.
 This simplification massively increases computational efficiency, but has the potential to overestimate the flexibility of thermal units.
 Clustered unit commitment cannot distinguish between units for tracking constraints like minimum uptime.
 Neglecting linear variables leads to physical impossibilities, like turning on half of a unit.
-This overestimated operational flexibility will likely lead to an investment solution which is sub-optimal when the full set of constraints are applied in real-world operation.
+This overestimated operational flexibility will likely lead to an investment solution that is sub-optimal when the full set of constraints are applied in real-world operations.
+In this work, we overcome these issues by presenting a more detailed operational model.